 However, this may also be in part due to the strength of early applicant profiles.
 With that said, we don’t recommend applying early if it will negatively impact your application’s quality.

-Instead, you may want to consider changing an RD application to EDII if your mind changes before the end of January or Hamilton College suddenly becomes your first-choice school.
+Instead, you may want to consider changing an RD application to ED II if your mind changes before the end of January or Hamilton College suddenly becomes your first-choice school.

 Your essay is a crucial part of your application.
 Hamilton College lists numerous essay writing tips you should read to better understand what the admissions committee is looking for.